 Always With You

-Always With You is a re-imagining of Do Not Stand at My Grave and Weep by Mary Elizabeth Frye and is appropriate for younger children.
+Always With You is a re-imagining of Do Not Stand at My Grave and Weep by Mary Elizabeth Frye.
+It is appropriate for younger children who have suffered the death of a classmate.

 Do not stand at my desk and cry,